I am not the hero of this story.

 Jen: “When the fuck did you move here?
 I guess this town really has gone to shit.”

-A little after I moved to Portland, Oregon, I started dating a deathrocker who looked more than a little like Nick Cave, lead singer of Nick Cave and the Bad Seeds, so much so that my admiration of the actual Nick Cave has been tarnished by the experience.
+A little after I moved to Portland, Oregon, I started dating a deathrocker who looked more than a little like Nick Cave, so much so that my admiration of the actual Nick Cave has been tarnished by the experience.

-He worked in a record store, because what else is he gonna do, and he mentioned his co-worker Jen.
+He worked in a record store, because what else was he gonna do, and he mentioned his co-worker Jen.

 We started seeing each other seriously, and one day, she looked over his shoulder at work as he was sending me a note on Myspace, because I am very old, older than any of you can possibly imagine, and she blanched and started screaming.